openedx/open-edx-proposals/oeps/oep-0005/decisions/0004-To-Make-Or-Not-To-Make.rst

   * makes debugging easier by allowing you to directly use resources on the interwebs
   * standardization by using external standard

+- developers will learn how to use this essential technology during normal work rather than have to learn it only during debugging

 For initial prototype, we will attempt to interface with DD through docker-compose commands directly.
 How_to docs should be created to help developers use docker-compose commands.